yesequin/Google_Data_Analytics_Course/README.md

     Pivot Table: A pivot table is a data summarization tool that is used in data processing.
 Pivot tables are used to summarize, sort, re-organize, group, count, total, or average data stored in a database.
 It allows its users to transform columns into rows and rows into columns.

     Population: all possible data values in a certain data set.

+    Portfolio: Collection of case studies that can be shared with potential employers.

     Primary key: references a column in which each value is unique